peteroupc/peteroupc.github.io/random.md

 [Peter Occil](mailto:poccil14@gmail.com)

 Begun on Mar.
-5, 2016; last updated on June 25, 2017.
+5, 2016; last updated on June 29, 2017.

 Most apps that use random numbers care about either unpredictability or speed/high quality.

 <a id=Introduction_and_Summary></a>
 ## Introduction and Summary

-As I see it, there are two kinds of random number generators (RNGs) needed by most applications, namely--
+As I see it, there are two kinds of random number generators (RNGs) needed by most applications, namely&mdash;
 - _statistical-random generators_, which seek to generate numbers that follow a uniform random distribution, and
 - _unpredictable-random generators_, which seek to generate numbers that are cost-prohibitive to predict.